 - Grilled cheese sandwich with the face of the Virgin Mary

 - A cornflake shaped like the state of Illinois

 While the app is free to use, you pay 9% of what the item sells for, up to $50.

-Learn more at: Best Things to Sell on eBay to Make Extra Money
+Learn more at: How to Sell on eBay (and Actually be Successful.

 eBay is available for both Android and iOS and is currently rated 4.4 on Google Play and 4.8 on the App Store.